rasta-mouse/TikiTorch/README.md

 ## Usage

-`TikiTorch` is a Visual Basic solution, split into 6 projects.
+`TikiTorch` is a Visual Basic solution, split into 8 projects.

 - TikiLoader
 - TikiSpawn
 - TikiSpawnAs
 - TikiSpawnElevated
 - TikiCpl
+- TikiService
 - TikiThings
+- TikiVader

 ### TikiLoader
 A .NET Library that contains all the process hollowing code, used as a reference by the other Tiki projects.